Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 1. Measure folded dimensions before you leave.

+Major airlines support families with young children in different ways, but you should still verify the rules.
 That quick check keeps your trip smoother and gives you more freedom to move.

 Free Gate-Check Rules

+Before you travel, confirm your stroller is eligible for gate checking by reviewing size and weight restrictions.
 When you know the rules, you can move through the airport with less stress and more freedom.

 If Your Stroller Gets Damaged

-If your stroller comes back damaged after gate checking, take photos right away and report it to the airline’s baggage service office as soon as you can.
-You’re not powerless here.
-Most airlines won’t cover repairs unless the stroller was in its original factory packaging, but you can still check each airline’s policy and ask about compensation.
+If your stroller comes back damaged after gate checking, take photos right away.
+Then report it to the airline’s baggage service office before you leave the airport if possible.

 2. Report it fast: file your claim with the baggage service office before you leave the airport.